 ]);

-At this point, you may be acquainted with the Guzzle library.
-Going ahead, let’s have a look at the next HTTP requests.
+So far you should have acquainted with the Guzzle library.
+Going ahead, let’s take a look at the next HTTP requests.

 The PUT and PATCH requests are used to update the resources.
-However, these 2 requests perform it differently.
+However, these 2 requests differ from each other.

-PUT overwrites the entire entity if it already exists, and creates a new resource if it doesn’t exist.
-If you want to update the name of a person, you need to send the entire resource when making a PUT request.
+PUT request overwrites the entire entity if it already exists, and creates a new resource if it doesn’t exist.
+For instance, if you want to update the name of a person, you need to send the entire resource when making a PUT request.

 <?php